oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Template.en.md

-In this page, the user will define all the different templates for all the different types of documents that the user wants to automate in the system for data collection.\
+In this page, the user will define all the different templates for all the different types of documents that the user wants to automate in the system for data collection.

 Furthermore, the user also has the possibility to manage all current templates that have been created.

 ### Prerequisites

 Before starting to create all the different templates, it is recommended to define all the data that shall be collected in your system.
-To do so, you shall go into the application settings and define all the data collection in the Document section.
-You can find more information in the `Some link` settings tab.
+To do so, you shall go into the application settings and define all the data that shall be collected in your system.
+You can find more information in the [the following section](Settings.md#analysis-fields).

 In addition, it is also recommended to define the type of user who has the permission to create or manage the application.
 More information in